How to

 Cloning and Building a Project

-Once you have node.js installed you can install bower and gulp with following commands.
+Once you have node.js installed you can install bower and gulp with the following commands.

 bower – npm install -g bower